prakashydv/prakashydv.github.io/hakyll-dev/cv.markdown

 ## Skills

-- **Programming in C/C++**: I have a deep and broad experience with C/C++ as a System Software Engineer at NVIDIA.
+- **Programming in C/C++**: I have a deep and broad experience with C/C++ as a Senior System Software Engineer at NVIDIA.

 - **Front end**: As a system level software engineer, I have professionaly worked mostly with low-level OS APIs.
 To make up for this bias I indulge in various side projects in my free time, including a blog in hakyll and UI wrapper for build scripts (UX-Scripter).

-- **Soft skills**: I am fluent in English, Hini and Bhojpuri with an interest in the Russian language (self taught with some degree of proficieny in reading and writing.)
+- **Soft skills**: I am fluent in English, Hindi (my native tongue) and  conversant in Bhojpuri, and have an unexplainable interest in the Russian language (self taught with some degree of proficieny in reading and writing.)
-  I participate and volunteer in group hiking activities in an around Shyadri Range and NGO when provided with an opportunity.
+  I participate and volunteer in group hiking activities in and around Shyadri Range and NGO when provided with an opportunity.

 - **Other skills**: Relational databases, NoSQL databases, version control